codelitdev/courselit/apps/docs/src/pages/en/self-hosting.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fcodelitdev%2Fcourselit&env=DB_CONNECTION_STRING,JWT_SECRET,SUPER_ADMIN_EMAIL,EMAIL_USER,EMAIL_PASS,EMAIL_HOST,EMAIL_FROM&envDescription=Configuration%20for%20your%20app&project-name=courselit&root-directory=apps%2Fweb&build-command=cd+..%2F+%26%26+git+checkout+workspace-based-resolution+%26%26+NODE_OPTIONS%3D--openssl-legacy-provider+yarn+build)

+> Note: File uploads will not work if you choose this method as this functionality is provided by our other product [MediaLit](https://github.com/codelitdev/medialit) which cannot be hosted on a serverless platforms like Vercel.

 ## Hosting on a VPS using Docker

 We offer a Docker image which you can easily host in any environment where Docker is supported.
 We recommend [docker-compose](https://docs.docker.com/compose/) for hosting CourseLit.